-Occasionally classes have to be cancelled because of extreme weather conditions or other emergencies.
+Occasionally classes have to be delayed/cancelled or close the college because of weather conditions or other emergencies.
 The most detailed information is on the HCC website www.housatonic.edu or by calling 203-332-5000.
-Students should login to myCommNet to sign up for myCommNet Alert text messages to receive weather cancellations and closings.
+Students are encouraged to sign up for myCommnetNet alert text messages to receive delay, cancellation and closing information

-Students are required to check Blackboard for course activity information in the event of a class cancellation.
+Students are required to check Blackboard for course activity information/assignments in the event of a class delay, cancellation or closing.